Status update 2020

 “Sorry, we don’t ‘do’ nostalgia”, I told him.

 I explained that we at Radio Days don’t do ‘old songs’; rather, we perform only fresh, new, up-to-the minute songs, the latest hits … except that … well … they just happen to be the latest hits of other moments in history.

-And those moments may be anywhere between around 1870 (year of the Elementary Education Act, of the Married Women’s Property Act, and of the birth of Marie Lloyd, among other things) and rarely much beyond 1939 (one world war was enough for us at Radio Days, so we couldn’t face another).
+And those moments may be anywhere between around 1870 (year of the Elementary Education Act, of the Married Women’s Property Act, of the Franco-Prussian war, and of the birth of Marie Lloyd, among other things) and rarely much beyond 1939 (one world war was enough for us at Radio Days, so we couldn’t face another).
 For it was in the course of these fascinating, exciting, and often turbulent years that, in almost every sphere of life from technology to politics, the world became recognisably ‘modern’.

 There’s a difference, you see, between (big yawn) ‘playing the old songs’ and, on the other hand, (woohoo!) riding that Wellsian Time Machine back to see the songs performed as if for their original audiences, as if these were performances that were being seen and heard for the first time.
 We call it “singing the past to life”; it’s a bit science-fictiony like Dr Who but without the Tardis, or a bit magical like Harry Potter but without the wizardy hats.

 Which brings me on to that ‘learning’ word that you’ll see scattered all over these pages.
 Because that’s the other side of the Radio Days story.
 We know how evocative the music of an era can be in vividly conjuring to mind the spirit of a past age, and therefore how music can as a reference point be a valuable and enjoyable resource for discovering more and learning more about our recent history.